salmin89/vitepress-knowledge/README.md

 - `pageSelectors`: Specify which content should be added for a specific page
 - `layoutSelectors`: Specify which content should be added for a specific layout (if not specified in the `pageSelectors`)
 - `selector`: Specify which content should be added (if not specified in the `pageSelectors` or `layoutSelectors`)

+By default, standard layouts provided by the default theme have default selectors applied for you automatically.

 ### Extending Other Themes